 - 1 teaspoon cinnamon (optional)

 - 1/8 teaspoon salt

 - 1 cup/112 grams ground, blanched almonds

 - Confectioners' sugar or granulated vanilla sugar for dusting

 - Heat oven to 350°F/180°C. In a medium bowl, cream 3/4 cup/93 grams confectioners' sugar and 1 cup/210 grams room-temperature butter until fluffy.
 Add 1 teaspoon vanilla, 1/4 teaspoon almond extract (optional), 1 teaspoon cinnamon (optional) and 1/8 teaspoon salt, and mix well.

 - Knead in 1 cup/112 grams ground almonds and 2 1/4 cups/270 grams flour.
-Mixture will be stiff.
-Roll out on a lightly floured board or other work surface.
+The mixture will be stiff.
+Roll out on a lightly floured board or another work surface.

 - Cut a circle with a biscuit cutter or round glass.
 Move the glass or cutter over about 1 inch or more and cut another circle, leaving two crescent shapes and an oval shape in the middle.
 Reuse the oval scraps to cut more crescents or bake as is.

 - Place the crescents on a baking sheet and bake for about 15 minutes.

 - While the cookies are still warm, dip the tops in confectioners' sugar or vanilla sugar and place on a rack to cool completely.
 Store in a dry container with a tight-fitting lid.